jbustamante35/hypoquantyl/README.md

 a midline, then quantify the elemental growth rate in which cellular elongation occurs at many locations along that midline.

+## Note
+Used BFG to remove all objects > 100K in size

 ## Summary [re-iterate above description and expand on use, novelty, and similar software]
 A) What is this program for? <br />
 Learning algorithms: predict contour, predict ending of midline <br />